AliceO2Group/QualityControl/doc/QuickStart.md

 ![alt text](images/readout-schema.png)

 This workflow is a bit different from the basic one.
-The _Readout_ is not a DPL device (it is a FairMQ device though) and thus we have to have a _proxy_ to get data from it.
+The _Readout_ is not a DPL, nor a FairMQ, device and thus we have to have a _proxy_ to get data from it.
 This is the extra box going to the _Data Sampling_, which then injects data to the task.
 This is handled in the _Readout_ as long as you enable the corresponding configuration flag.

 To do so, open the readout config file located at `$READOUT_ROOT/etc/readout.cfg` and make sure that the following properties are correct :